-The rates are 3% above the SDLT, LBTT and LTT rates.
-The higher rates potentially apply if, at the end of the purchase transaction,
+The rates are 3% above the SDLT and LTT rates and 4% above the LBTT rates.
+The higher rates potentially apply if, at the end of the purchase transaction, the individual owns two or more residential properties.

 There are some exemptions from the rules.
 One of these covers the replacement of a main residence within certain time limits.
 Please contact us for further advice on this area.